GAUTAMBISOI/Card-Maker/README.md

+CardMarker 🎴✨
+A React.js application that generates customizable cards using form handling.
+Users can input their name, about section, and upload an image, and the app will dynamically create a card displaying the provided details.

+🚀 Features
+Form Handling – Input fields for name, about section, and image upload Dynamic Card Generation – Instantly creates a styled card upon form submission React State Management – Manages form inputs and renders updates efficiently Responsive Design – Works seamlessly across all screen sizes 🛠️ Tech Stack
+React.js – Component-based UI
+Tailwind CSS (or any styling framework) – For styling React Hooks – For managing state
+🎯 How to Use
+Fill in the form fields (Name, About, and Image).
+Click "Generate Card."
+View your personalized card instantly!
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.